-Maintaining and further developing the Sohu brand is critical to our ability to expand our user base and our revenues.
+Maintaining and further developing our brand is critical to our ability to expand our user base and our revenues.
 We believe that the importance of brand recognition will increase as the number of Internet users in China grows.
 In order to attract and retain Internet users, advertisers and e-commerce partners, we intend to increase substantially our expenditures for creating and maintaining brand loyalty.
 If our revenues do not increase proportionately, our results of operations and liquidity will suffer.

-Our success in promoting and enhancing the Sohu brand, as well as our ability to remain competitive, will also depend on our success in offering high quality content, features and functionality.
+Our success in promoting and enhancing our brand, as well as our ability to remain competitive, will also depend on our success in offering high quality content, features and functionality.
 If we fail to promote our brand successfully or if visitors to our portal or advertisers do not perceive our content and services to be of high quality, we may not be able to continue growing our business and attracting visitors, advertisers and e-commerce partners.
-This could have a material and adverse effect on our business, financial condition and results of operations.